ataraxao/cwa/introduction.md

    - narrower dispute surface area.

 3. **Earlier household formation among a targeted subgroup**
    In a population where a verified CWA is a credible option, the model predicts some portion will form households earlier *(or with less prolonged “auditioning”)*, because downside protection and price discovery are no longer deferred to crisis.
+In practice, this means less time spent in indefinite pre-commitment.

 4. **Measurable substitution away from attention-economy monetization among women competing for verified CWAs**
    If the apex reward becomes “verified domestic equity + liquidity,” then in the subgroup competing for that lane, the model predicts: